Aretha Franklin and the lessons we can learn about making a Will

 Sadly, we often see disputes over personal possessions as they can hold so much sentimental value for people.
 The cost of sorting out disputes can escalate quickly and diminish the value of your estate.
 More than the expensive of time and money, it can cause heartache for loved ones who were close to you to have lost the right to any possessions that you shared on a sentimental level.

 Making a Will is something we should all do before it’s too late, regardless of whether we are the Queen of Soul.
-Don’t leave it to chance and speak to the friendly Private Client team at Howlett Clarke today about getting a Will that protects your wishes.
-We offer fixed fee Will-writing services by qualified solicitors, so you know you’re in good hands.
-For more information and to see our prices, click here.
+Don’t leave it to chance and speak to one of our friendly Solicitors today about getting a Will that protects your wishes.